Health Care Professional Information

 Bottom Line: Synsepalum dulcificum can change taste sensation from sour to sweet in patients undergoing chemotherapy, but it has not been shown to prevent weight loss.

 Synsepalum dulcificum is a West African plant that produces red berries commonly known as miracle fruits.
 A protein found in these berries can bind to the sweet taste receptors of the tongue.
 This causes many sour, acidic foods to taste sweet.
 The effects last 1-2 hours.
 Miracle fruit has been proposed for use in taste changes caused by chemotherapy and for weight loss.
-In a small study, 30% of patients undergoing chemotherapy reported improved taste, but no change in weight after two weeks of miracle fruit use.
+In small studies, patients undergoing chemotherapy reported improved taste, but no change in weight with miracle fruit.

 - Low calorie sweetener